mattermost/docs/source/overview/mattermost-cloud-overview.rst

 How much does Mattermost Cloud Cost?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Cloud Professional is free for up to 10 users.
-After ten users, it is $10.00/user/month as a pay-as-you-go subscription.
-Please contact us for over 1000 users.
+After 10 users, it is $10 USD per user, per month as a pay-as-you-go subscription.
+If you have over 1000 users please contact us.

 Mattermost Cloud Enterprise is an annual subscription.
 Please contact us for a quote.